This page was updated on March 6, 2019.

-Unsafe abortion is one of the top five causes of maternal mortality, along with post-partum hemorrhage, sepsis, complications from delivery, and hypertensive disorder.
-Together these five causes are responsible for nearly 75 percent of maternal death worldwide.
+Unsafe abortion is one of the top five causes of maternal death worldwide, along with post-partum hemorrhage, sepsis, complications from delivery, and hypertensive disorder.
+Of these causes, unsafe abortion is the only one that is almost wholly preventable.

 Does MSF provide birth control and abortions as part of your programs?

-It is Doctors Without Borders/Médecins Sans Frontières (MSF) policy to provide contraceptives and safe abortion care as part of our response to women’s and girls' health needs.
+It is MSF’s policy to provide contraceptives and safe abortion care as part of our response to women’s and girls' health needs.

-Why is abortion part of the care you provide?
+Why is abortion part of the care that MSF provides?

 Do my donations fund abortions?